 You can Google this multimillion-dollar masterpiece, but let me give you a teaser first: picture a large, unevenly brushed yellow canvas.
 Yeah, I know that sounds amazing, but just when you thought it couldn’t get any better, plop an unsightly fuzzy blue rectangle onto the lower half.
 Tantalizing, right?
 Well that’s it.
-We’re done.
 Consider yourself teased.
-I’m guessing it took all of twenty minutes to finish that piece, along with a title that’s simply mesmerizing: “Untitled (Yellow and Blue)”.
+I’m guessing it took all of twenty minutes to finish that piece, including the title: “Untitled (Yellow and Blue)”.

 Now before I go any further, I should probably mention to any art lovers that my college degree is in art, so I do understand there’s more to abstract expressionism than meets the eye (sort of).
 But in any case, don’t we all wish we could turn a slapdash blue rectangle into a masterpiece that’s worth millions?